seattleflu/lab-result-reports/README.md

     docker run --rm lab-result-reports ./fill-template scan/report-en.tex > report.pdf

-Note that the image is entirely self-contained and includes a snapshot of this repository, so make sure to run `make docker` after every change if you're using the image during development of the templates or code.
-You can also overlay your source dir on the host into the container at `/src`.
+Note that the image is entirely self-contained and includes a copy of this repository; the `./fill-template` and `scan/report-en.tex` above refer to those "baked into" image.

+If you're using the image during development of the templates or code, make sure to run `make docker` after every change to update the image.
+You can also overlay your local, active source dir into the container at `/src`:

+    docker run --rm -v $PWD:/src lab-result-reports ./fill-template scan/report-en.tex > report.pdf

+The image is not yet pushed to Docker Hub.